March for Our Lives takes place in cities around the world, from London to Sydney

 Each sibling march is an independent, student-led initiative, according to the March for Our Lives official website.

-Now, students around the country -- and their allies around the world -- are calling on American lawmakers to make schools safer and enact tougher gun-control laws, such as prohibiting the sale of high-capacity magazines and banning the high-powered, highly-lethal assault-style weapons often used in mass shootings.
-Thousands of people are expected to participate in the main march in Washington, D.C.
+Now, students around the country -- and their allies around the world -- are calling on American lawmakers to make schools safer and pass stricter gun-control laws, such as by prohibiting the sale of high-capacity magazines and banning the high-powered, highly-lethal assault-style weapons often used in mass shootings.

+As thousands of people began to gather in the U.S. capital Saturday morning, other marches were already underway in cities abroad, including London, Paris, Rome, Berlin and Sydney.

+Outside the newly-built U.S. embassy in London, a young child participating in the March for Our Lives there held a sign that read, "Love is greater than FEAR."
+A minute of silence was held in honor of the victims of the Feb.
+14 school shooting in Florida.

 March for Our Lives organizers explain on the official website that they support the constitutional right of law-abiding U.S. citizens to bear arms, but say the recent surge of mass shootings, particularly at schools, calls for an honest discussion about guns.